 Secluded near the Black Canyon of the Gunnison on Colorado’s western slope, Crawford is a beautiful state park to escape to.
 Fishing, boating and hiking are among some of the activities found in this inspiring location.

-Crawford State Park is hidden away in the middle of Colorado, probably some five hours from Denver.
+Crawford State Park is hidden away in the middle of Colorado’s Rockies, probably some five hours from Denver.
 There are several sections of the park along Highway 92, each with water access.
 The lake is large and enjoyed by motor boats, jet skis, water skiers, sailboats.

-There are two main campgrounds located lakeside – $18/night.
+There are two main campgrounds located lakeside, available for a nightly fee.
 The entrance to the North Rim of the Black Canyon of the Gunnison is an enjoyable 10 mile drive from the park.
 The North Rim has a 13 site campground tucked away in a heavy pine forest near the canyon’s edge.
-It’s first-come, first-serve, open spring to fall – $12/night.
-It was only $6 late April.
+It’s first-come, first-serve, open spring to fall.

 The town of Crawford has a tiny downtown strip with few places to eat and stay.
 Hotchkiss is also close by and offers more dining, shopping and lodging.
 The biggest town in the area is Delta, 33 miles to the east.